-The ERR for the RRP is expected to be lower than the original estimated at EIF due to less optimistic analysis on future maintenance of the road, but this may be adjusted further, once new IRI, deflection, and AADT are collected in the spring.
+The ERR for the RRP is expected to be lower than the original estimated at EIF due to less optimistic analysis on future maintenance of the road, but this may be adjusted further, once new IRI, deflection, and AADT are collected as part of the final evaluation.
 The ERR is currently at 9 percent based on 2012 IRI/deflection data and 2009 traffic counts projected outward until 2015.